learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 If we click the Run button, the message does _not_ get logged so we know the code block is not getting executed.
 This tells us that there's something wrong with the conditional itself.
-If the message _did_ get logged we would know that the problem is somewhere inside the code block.
+If the message _did_ get logged we would know that the problem is somewhere inside the code block instead.

 Next, we could try changing `age` to 19.
 In this case, the message _does_ get logged, so we know our conditional is only broken for age 18.
 This gives us